vindarel/lisp-journey/content/blog/state-of-the-common-lisp-ecosystem-2020.md

 **Future work**

 The [Lem editor](https://github.com/cxxxr/lem/) has built a great user interface and REPL on top of ncurses, with the cl-charms library.
-It would be great to re-use its components, so that lispers could easily build similar rich terminal-based interfaces.
+It would be great to re-use its components, so that Lispers could easily build similar rich terminal-based interfaces.

 ## Databases